tkhq/docs/docs/integration-guides/export-wallets.md

     iframeDisplay = "block";
     ```

 Export is complete!
-The iframe now displays a numbered 3-column grid of words that form the mnemonic, directly to your end user.
+The iframe now displays a sentence of words separated by spaces.

 <p style={{ textAlign: "center" }}>
     <img